ibm-cloud-docs/account/account_faq.md

 For help with getting up and running in {{site.data.keyword.Bluemix_notm}} or navigating {{site.data.keyword.Bluemix_notm}}, start a conversation with us by using the chat icon in the console.

 You can also check out a number of helpful resources that are available in the [Support Center ![External link icon](../icons/launch-glyph.svg)](https://console.bluemix.net/unifiedsupport/supportcenter){: new_window}.
 From there, you can access Stack Overflow to post a question to our developer community.
 You can also submit a support ticket.

-## How many resource groups, orgs, or spaces can I create?
-{: #resourcelimit}

-If you have a billable account, there is not a limit on the number of resource groups, orgs, or spaces that you can create within your account.
-However, if you have a Lite account, you are limited to one org and one resource group.

 ## Can I sign up for a free trial?
 {: #freetrial}